 The following are common two-dimensional mathematical shapes and their attributes that could be introduced in this unit.
 Not all these shapes need to be presented to all students in the class.
 Teachers need to select the ones appropriate, based on the readiness of the students.

-Rectangle - 2 pairs of parallel sides, all angles 90°
+- Rectangle - a shape with 2 pairs of parallel sides, all angles 90°

-Parallelogram - 2 pairs of parallel sides, angles between 1° and 179°
+- Parallelogram - a shape with 2 pairs of parallel sides, angles may or may not be right angles

 Note that pentagons, hexagons and octagons are any shapes with 5, 6 or 8 straight sides.
 The length of sides do not need to be the same nor do the angles need to be the same.